wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 The plugin is designed to be a best-practice example for WordPress plugin development and can be used as a boilerplate for your own plugins.

 == Installation ==

 1. Upload the `wp-fix-plugin-does-not-exist-notices` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. No configuration needed - the plugin works automatically
 4. If you have missing plugin errors, you'll immediately see them in your plugins list with "Remove Notice" links

+= Using with Git Updater =

+If you've installed this plugin from GitHub or Gitea, you'll need Git Updater to receive updates:

+1. Install the Git Updater plugin from [https://git-updater.com/git-updater/](https://git-updater.com/git-updater/)
+2. Go to Settings > Git Updater > Remote Management
+3. Click the "Refresh Cache" button to ensure Git Updater recognizes the latest version
+4. Updates will now appear in your WordPress dashboard when available

 == Frequently Asked Questions ==